 Much like the rest of the world, Indonesians have their heads buried in their smartphones.
 Whether they're updating their Facebook pages or posting photos on Instagram, Indonesia is currently three times above the global average for internet usage.
 As the country reputed to be one of the fastest growing online nations (it's only behind India, UAE and Saudi Arabia for social media usage, for example), it is only appropriate that Indonesia also has a number of amazing apps designed to make life easier.

-What Uber is to taxis is what Gojek is to ojeks (motorbike taxis) – only much, much better.
-Uber does exist here, it’s a lot less popular, and there are a few reasons why.
+What Uber is to taxis is what Gojek is to ojeks (motorbike taxis) - only much, much better.
+Uber does exist here, but it's a lot less popular and there are a few reasons why.
 Gojek is not only cheaper and faster, but it also offers cars should you prefer one.
-However, while ordering transport is Gojek’s primary reason for existence, the real draw here is that you can order masseuses, beauticians, cleaners, food, drink and more directly to your door using this wonderful app.
+However, while ordering transport is Gojek's primary reason for existence, the real draw here is that you can order masseuses, beauticians, cleaners, food, drink and more directly to your door using this wonderful app.
 Indonesian efficiency at its best, I would say!

 Upon arrival to the country, it's likely that when you're given your new Indonesian SIM card, your carrier will be Telkomsel.
 Their app allows you to see how many minutes and text messages you have left as well as data.
 You can even top-up your phone and purchase various packages that appeal to you by using this interactive, simple app.
 Pro tip: data in Indonesia is incredibly cheap, so you can online-call home as often as you want without any worries!